free shipping available for select units!

 Want to know what size unit you’ll need to effectively cool your home?
 There are a few factors to take into account, such as: square footage, the number of occupants, and the number of windows.
 Here are some general numbers regarding typical sizes of AC units based on the square footage of the living space.
 If your home is very large, you will likely need multiple units running in tandem to cool your home.
 It is important to know that any unit larger than 5 tons is considered a commercial unit and is not available for residential use.

-Typical Tonnage by SQFT
+Typical Tonnage By SQFT

 SQFT Size (in Tons)